N8BWert/ncomm/README.md

 In addition, I feel like the split of the project across Python and C++ is necessitated by the verbosity of C++ which quickly leads to a split between software developers between the C++ and Python stack.
 Additionally, Rust can facilitate incredibly nice zero-cost abstraction that makes it significantly less verbose than C++ while maintaining equal-to-better performance.

 Every Rust project would also be amiss if it didn't mention something about memory safety so here's that part.
 Rust is memory-safe and thread-safe by design (and by association so is NComm).
 This means that with NComm you are very unlikely to encounter NREs and other common pitfalls that significantly impede the progress of C++ development.
 NComm is also natively thread-safe so on multi-core systems NComm can often execute with significant performance improvements as more cores are added.

+## Projects Using NComm

+As NComm grows, I'd like to keep this README updated with links to any projects that use NComm both so new users can see how to use NComm in real projects and because I think its cool to highlight interesting projects.

+The following projects use NComm:

+* RoboJackets [robocup-base-station](https://github.com/RoboJackets/robocup-base-station) (NComm 0.4.1) - The RoboJackets robocup-base-station runs on a Raspberry Pi and translates commands to and from a team of autonomous soccer playing robots.

 ## Future